On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm

 In the first step of the algorithm, all objects that are supposed to be clustered with their nearest neighbour are determined.
 In EPIC, the criterion for ellipsoids to be merged is their volume: if it decreases enough, which can happen due to successive splitting, ellipsoids are merged.
 A change in the criterion would require only a minor modification.
-During this search process, the position of objects that need merging and are near domain boundaries are sent to MPI ranks owning adjacent domains, and the receiving MPI ranks append them to their own attribute containers.
-Objects that are received from other MPI ranks are referred to as \textit{remote objects}, and objects that are located in the subdomain owned by the same MPI rank are referred to as \textit{local objects}.
+During this search process, the positions of objects that need merging and are near domain boundaries are sent to processes (or MPI ranks) owning adjacent domains, and the receiving MPI ranks append them to their own attribute containers.
+Objects received from other MPI ranks are referred to as \textit{remote objects}, and objects located in the subdomain owned by the same MPI rank are referred to as \textit{local objects}.